Javascript is not enabled.

 Does Medicare cover physical therapy?

 Yes.
-Medicare covers physical therapy that’s considered medically necessary to treat an injury or illness, such as to manage a chronic condition like Parkinson’s disease or aid recovery from a fall, stroke or surgery.
+Medicare Parts A and B cover physical therapy considered medically necessary to treat an injury or illness, including managing a chronic condition like Parkinson’s disease or aiding recovery from a fall, stroke or surgery.
 Medicare also covers:

-• Occupational therapy, which helps with daily living activities, such as bathing, dressing and eating.
+• Occupational therapy, which helps with activities of daily living, such as bathing, dressing and eating.

 • Speech-language pathology, which provides evaluation and treatment to regain and strengthen speech and language skills.